mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #fig_4o6LDRA title="Topology path preserved with LDRA" artwork-align="center"}

-The assumed architecture is shown in {{fig_4o6LDRA}} where
-the Relay Agent is built up with cooperating 4o6RA and LDRA, and an internal interface to
-propagate topology information from 4o6RA to LDRA.

 In a simple case, where the same node hosts the 4o6RA and the DHCP4o6 server,
 it might be enough to only use 4o6RA, as shown in {{fig_4o6RAserver}}.